Norecipes - Elevating Everyday Meals

 Cutting around the chicken thigh bone.

-Insert the tip of the knife below the bone with the edge facing the knuckle that's more exposed.
-Slice the meat from the bone, and cut through any gristle holding the meat to the knuckle.
+Repeat this on the other side of the bone so that you have two pieces of chicken hanging from either side of the bone.
+Insert the tip of the knife below the bone with the edge facing the more exposed knuckle.
+Slice the meat from the bone and cut through any gristle holding the meat to the knuckle.

 Separating chicken thigh bone from thigh meat.